Hybrid Rail-With-Trail Design Can Save Mid-County Grants

 Design for Success

-In our work on the Streetcar Rail-With-Trail design, some clear principles for success have emerged:
+In our work on the hybrid Rail-With-Trail design, some clear principles for success have emerged:

-The RTC must start with realigning and refurbishing the tracks, which Roaring Camp has repeatedly offered to do.
+The RTC must start with realigning the tracks, which Roaring Camp has repeatedly offered to do.

 The places where the trail merges with the rails should be limited to only those areas where there is no room next to the tracks, only after the tracks are moved, where necessary to accommodate the trail.